Skip to Main Content

 2. Use the information and citations gained from those sources to move onto primary sources.

-TIP: Follow the tabs (above) for a step-by-step pathway through the international law research process.
+TIP: Follow the side tabs from top to bottom for a step-by-step pathway through the international law research process.